-- Registered participants will receive periodic emails about the ATC swap, tips on making your ATC and updates.
+- Registered participants will receive periodic emails about the ATC swap, tips on ATCs and updates.

 - Unofficial and private swapping of ATCs is encouraged, whether it's extras from this swap or other cards you have or with last minute artists.

 - You will receive an official ATC button to wear at the convention so other artists can identify and swap with you.
-How to receive a button will be announced by email and at the convention.
+How you get a button will be announced by email and at the convention.
 Usually if you find me, I can probably give it to you then!

-- Cards for this Ninth ATC Swap will be on display at Convention exhibition gallery with the name of the artist, the creator(s) of the model and artist comments.
+- Cards for this Eleventh ATC Swap will be on display at the OUSA convention exhibition gallery with the name of the artist, the creator(s) of the model and artist comments.

-- An official set consists of 27 cards: 2.5 x 3.5 inches or 64 x 89 mm.
-However, you are strongly encouraged to make extras for private swaps, especially if you want cards from other groups or individuals.
+- Official sets consists of 18 cards: 2.5 x 3.5 inches or 64 x 89 mm.
+You are strongly encouraged to make extras for private swaps, in case you don't get someone else's official entries.